utopia-repository/netdata-go.d.plugin/modules/unbound/README.md

 ```

 This Unbound collector only needs the `address` to a server's `remote-control` interface if TLS is disabled or `address`
 of unix socket.
-Otherwise you need to set path to the `control-key-file` and `control-cert-file` files.
+Otherwise, you need to set path to the `control-key-file` and `control-cert-file` files.

 The module tries to auto-detect following parameters reading `unbound.conf`: